-Where incidents occur an accident report will be documented in the PASS system and parents provided with a copy of the report.
+Where incidents occur an accident report will be documented in the PASS system and parents will be notified via telephone or accident slip.
 The nurse is responsible for recording the information on PASS.
-If any other member of staff is dealing with the accident they must enter the details into the journal in the medical room in the Prep school.
+If any other member of staff is dealing with the accident, they must enter the details into the journal in the medical room in the Prep school.
 In the Pre-Prep incidents are to be recorded on PASS by the acting first aider.
 These incidents will also be recorded on a bump note and in the Accident Book.

-In the medical kits there is form which allows incidents to be recorded as they happen so we can capture information immediately.
+In the medical first aid kits there is an accident book which allows incidents to be recorded as they happen so we can capture information immediately.

-It is important that you are specific when recording the injury e.g. which finger, on which hand.
+It is important that you are specific when recording the injury e.g., which finger, on which hand.